christiantbrown/UTAHackathon2023/README.md

-Bot that plays League of Legends
+**"Level up your League of Legends bot-lane experience with "Pocket Yuumi": A Voice-Controlled Support written in Python!"**